 When is Aullwood Audubon open?
 Is Aullwood Audubon open during the holiday?

 Aullwood Audubon is open 9 AM to 5 PM Tuesday through Saturday and 1 PM to 5 PM Sunday.
 Aullwood's Nature Center, Farm Discovery Center, trails and property are closed on Mondays.
-Aullwood's facilities, trails and property will be closed on Thursday, November 25, and Friday, November 26, for the Thanksgiving holiday.
-Aullwood also closes at 3 PM on December 24 for Christmas Eve and is closed from December 25 through January 1 for the winter holdays.
+Please note that Aullwood's trails are closed when Aullwood is closed, and no access to the site is permitted after hours.
+For the latest on our schedule, holiday closings, and other events, please visit our Events page.

 Aullwood Audubon is open rain or shine.
 General admission tickets are non-refundable and non-exchangeable.
 For this reason, we recommend you carefully plan your visit to allow for adequate time to explore our property and "The Troll that Hatched an Egg" exhibit by Thomas Dambo.